babenkoivan/scout-elasticsearch-driver/README.md

 ## Requirements

-The package has been tested on following configuration:
+The package has been tested in the following configuration:

 * PHP version &gt;= 7.0
 * Laravel Framework version &gt;= 5.4